By Morocco specialist Olivia

 An 800-year-old Berber granary in Amtoudi

-From Tafroute, I recommend heading south through a stony dry landscape, punctuated by occasional patches of scraggly scrub and scree-sided mountains.
-After three hours, you arrive at Amtoudi, a small Berber village far from anything at all.
-It’s admittedly a long drive, but worth it, I feel, in order to see the town’s agadir — one of Morocco’s Berber granaries.
+From Tafraoute, I recommend heading south through a stony dry landscape, punctuated by occasional patches of scraggly scrub and scree-sided mountains.
+After three hours, you arrive at Amtoudi, a small Amazigh village far from anything at all.
+It’s admittedly a long drive, but worth it, I feel, in order to see the town’s agadir — one of Morocco’s Amazigh granaries.

 When I visited (with my driver interpreting), a local man led me up the narrow path that rose in a spiral up the towering precipice to the 11th-century building.
 The walk was easy to manage, even for my guide, who used a cane, but I could see how it would be very defensible.
 At the top, we had clear views of the landscape and flat-topped mountains surrounding Amtoudi.